Chia-Network/chia-docs/docs/consensus/analysis.md

 - (+) Higher barrier to entry: security deposits and slashing make it difficult for small users to participate.
 Slashing can be a huge risk for participants in the network.
 Centralized custodians lead to a less distributed set of participants.
 - (+) Some assumptions are required to perform light client syncs in Proof of Stake.
 Source: [Flyclient white paper](https://eprint.iacr.org/2019/226.pdf).

 * (-) Skin in the game: with PoS, the consensus can slash people’s stake, and also requires some investment into the system (exposure to price).
-In Proof of Space, hard drives can be used for other purposes and there is no ability to “slash” people's hardware.
+In Proof of Space, hard drives can be used for other purposes and there is no ability to "slash" people's hardware.

 ## Comparison to BFT consensus algorithms